 Applicants must have completed an ACGME-accredited neurology residency training program.

 Fellows rotate in three month blocks between MGH and BWH/CH.
 The curriculum includes several regular teaching conferences, including a year long faculty run lecture series that provides weekly lectures on EMG and neuromuscular medicine, a weekly nerve/muscle biopsy conference and a weekly EMG waveform conference (MGH)

 Fellows rotate through the neuromuscular clinics and EMG laboratories in several participating institutions, including the Massachusetts General Hospital, Brigham and Women’s Hospital and Children’s Hospital.

 Fellows are expected to complete at least one research project during the fellowship year, under the mentorship of a faculty member in the division of Neuromuscular Medicine.
 A fellowship research forum, offered annually in June, provides a forum for fellows to present their work.

-To apply, please send your CV and three letters of recommendation to:
+To apply, please send your CV, a letter of interest and three letters of recommendation to: